 This course is designed to develop knowledge and skills in the area of care for the seriously ill patients.
-Emphasis is given to the principles and beginning skills of nursing as related to care of the seriously ill patient.
+Emphasis is given to the principles and beginning skills of nursing as related to care of the seriously ill patients.
+A clinical component is included.
 (SU)

-PNE 1116 Pharmacology I
+NUR 1105 Pharmacology I

 A study of methods applied to calculating drug dosages by the use of the Apothecaries and Metric systems and the development of the skills in preparation and administration of medications.
+(F)

+NUR 1107 Pharmacology II

+A continuation of Pharmacology I. This course is a study of the legal aspects of drug administration and the methods of drug administration.
 (W)

-PNE 1117 Pharmacology II

-A continuation of Pharmacology I. This course is an intensive study of drugs with the development of a thorough knowledge of drug actions, uses, dosages, and side effects.
-(SP)